Latest Trends on Computer Vision Market

 For computer vision, this has been fantastic news.
 Not only has it allowed for many more pictures and videos to be used in training of deep learning algorithms, but it has also relieved a lot of work connected to annotating and labeling the data.

-The retail industry has been a pioneer in implementing computer vision software.
+The retail industry has been a pioneer in implementing computer vision techniques.
 ASOS added a search-by-photo option to their app in 2017, and many retailers followed after.
-Some have even taken it a step further and used computer vision software to bring the online and offline experience closer together.
+Some have even taken it a step further and used computer vision trends in software development to bring the online and offline experience closer together.

 A gourmet candy retailer called Lolli & Pops uses facial recognition to identify frequent shoppers as they walk into the store.
 The employees at the store are thus able to personalize the shopping experience by making personalized product recommendations and occasional loyalty discounts.